iip-ecosphere/platform/README.md

 ## News

+* April 26: The new installation overview for oktoflow in terms of the [ReGaP installation flowchart](https://regap.de/community-assets/oktoflow-Installations-Flowchart/) is online.
 * 2026/04/26: Release of octoflow version 0.8.
 The artifacts are published to [Maven Central](https://mvnrepository.com/artifact/de.iip-ecosphere.platform), the platform handbook to [Zenodo](https://zenodo.org/records/8429785) and the containers on [Dockerhub](https://hub.docker.com/u/iipecosphere) after they are re-built based on this tag.
 Versioned installation can be found [here](https://projects.sse.uni-hildesheim.de/oktoflow/).
 Preparing `0.8.1-SNAPSHOT`.
 * Management UI supports oktoflow app modeling and realization , from empty model to integrated app.
 ReGaP-Video will follow soon.
 * ReGaP: Influx/Grafana based dashboarding for oktoflow apps via [oktoflow2grafana](https://github.com/iip-ecosphere/oktoflow2grafana) is working.